The ASTRID Simulation at z=0: From Massive Black Holes to Large-scale Structure: Groups and clusters of galaxies

 \subsection{The SMHM Relation}

-In Fig.~\ref{fig:SMHM}, we show the stellar mass-halo mass (SMHM) relation for halos in \astrid\ at $z=0$, parameterised by $M_{\rm star}/M_{\rm 200c}(\Omega_{\rm b}/\Omega_{\rm m})^{-1}$.
-The yellow and red curves use the central galaxies' stellar mass within a fixed spherical aperture of 30 kpc and twice the stellar half-mass radius, respectively.
+In Figure~\ref{fig:SMHM}, we show the stellar mass-halo mass (SMHM) relation for halos in \astrid\ at $z=0$, parameterized by $M_{\rm star}/M_{\rm 200c}(\Omega_{\rm b}/\Omega_{\rm m})^{-1}$.
+The yellow and red curves use the central galaxies' stellar mass within a fixed spherical aperture of 30 kpc and twice the stellar half-mass-radius, respectively.
 We use different spherical apertures to account for the galaxy stellar mass to give a better comparison to the observational data.
 The purple dashed line includes all the stars in the halos.
 We also show a variety of observational surveys.
 There is limited consensus among observational results, as the measurement of $M_{\rm star}/M_{\rm 200c}$ for a halo is challenging, and these observations suffer from a lack of common calibration and definition of halo mass.